Irevall/mockup-door-shop/README.md

 ## [Live preview](https://applover.irevall.me)

 ### Specification (all optional) I haven't done
-- language by location (I'd use Google Geocoding free API plan if I had time to set it up)
 - 3D view (hard to tell what it means from design alone)
 - tests (not well experienced in testing)